Includes dogs, cats and birds

 without backup until after they pass the qualifying board

 There is always a radiologist assigned to each of these

 services, except large animal ultrasound.
 The same radiologist may

-be assigned to two of these services at once.
-The large animal
+be assigned to more than one of these services at once.
+The large

-ultrasound service is run by 3 ACVIM diplomates with extensive
+animal ultrasound service is run by ACVIM diplomates with extensive

 experience in this area.
-The resident will rotate through this
+The resident will have the opportunity to

-duty may run concurrently in some instances.
-Remaining clinical
+small animal radiology duty may run concurrently in some instances.

 The radiology resident will perform daytime myelograms and all

 aspirates/biopsies will be performed by radiology.